swekage/swekage.github.io/_posts/2023-05-26-python-turtle-cheatsheet.md

 What I saw was god awful.
 If you don't believe me, take a look for [yourself](https://docs.python.org/3/library/turtle.html){:target="\_blank"}!

-The first sentence says turtle is a popular way for introducing **programming to kids** but scroll down for 1 second and tell me if you think any adult, much less a kid, new to programming is going to be able to parse through that.
+The first sentence says turtle is a popular way for introducing _programming to kids_ but scroll down for 1 second and tell me if you think any adult, much less a kid, new to programming is going to be able to parse through that.

-Hopefully this cheatsheet is more clear and will help you understand how to use turtle faster!
+Hopefully this cheatsheet is more clear and will help you start using turtle faster because the best way to learn is to start doing!

 ## Import turtle and set up turtle object